 There seems to be a real tension in music or comics or whatever, between people who are still really enamored with physicality and people who are fully embracing “the cloud,” like we’re all sort of pushed to.
 Or who are actually now sort of turning against the real world.
 I’ve seen people who are really against paper now, and they love their e-books so much.
 There’s strong opinions all around.

+Your strong opinion, I take it, is still strongly slanted towards the physical?
 Yeah, but I’ve gone past the point of trying to will the world into the place that I want it to be.
 From my own personal reading and viewing and listening, I don’t feel impeded.
 I can buy all the books that I want.
 All my favorite cartoonists are still working on paper.
 I can buy records very cheaply if I want to.
 You kind of have to be realistic about things.
 If I’m just kind of looking out for what my own tastes and interests are, I think things are fine.
 In terms of society in general?
 Things are changing rapidly and there’s nothing that can be done about it, really.
 So there’s no point in complaining about it too much.

+Do you take comfort in something like the Brooklyn Book Festival where everybody is sort of geared towards celebrating real things?
 Yeah, I do.
 I have been a guest at other literary festivals, or comic conventions or things like that, but it’s interesting to me that the name of this has the word “book” embedded in it, so that it’s not about any one kind of content.
 It’s not about literature or children’s books or comics, or anything specific.
 It’s about the format, and it’s a format that’s very dear to me.
 It’s an event that I sort of look forward to every year, not necessarily because of my own professional involvement in it, but just as a person who really loves books.
 I don’t know, there’s some sort of life-affirming experience to seeing that many people of all different backgrounds and ages choosing to spend their weekend afternoon looking at books.